Anyone else got a harder conundrum to solve?

 A direct free kick is awarded to the opposing team if a player commits any

-of the following seven offences in a manner considered by the referee to be
+of the following seven offences in a manner

-careless, reckless or using excessive force:
+, reckless or using excessive force:

 � kicks or attempts to kick an opponent